We have all heard the term “mindfulness” but what does it really mean in terms of the brain and in terms of neuroscience?

 Mindfulness meditation appears to help some people strike that precious balance.
 Focusing on and observing what one is sensing and feeling, in terms of the hot system, allows them to respond in a much calmer manner.

-According to Singh et al. (2011), mindfulness may also be helpful for those with Asperger syndrome.
+According to Singh et al. (2011), mindfulness may also help those with Asperger syndrome, which is a form of Autism.

 Subjects were taught to shift the focus of their attention away from negative things that may have previously triggered aggressive behavior to something neutral, like the soles of their feet.